-This article of the bill, as amended, deals with Article 3 of the UCC.
+This article of the bill deals with Article 3 of the UCC.

 - Definitions.
 Adds new definitions of consumer account, consumer transaction, principal obligor, record, remotely-created item, and secondary obligor.
 Adds the definition of "account" from Article 4 of the UCC as a definition that also applies to Article 3. - 2 Unconditional promise or order.
-Uses the newly-defined term "record" to replace

-- "writing."
-The effect is to make the language broad enough to include electronic transactions.
+Uses the newly-defined term "record" to replace "writing."
+The effect is to make the language broad enough to include electronic transactions. - Joint and several liability; contribution.
+Eliminates a current provision dealing with how the discharge of one party's liability on an instrument affects the ability of another party that is jointly and severally liable with the discharged party to recover contribution from the discharged party.